MicrosoftDocs/defender-docs/articles/defender-for-cloud/secrets-scanning-servers.md

 Secrets scanning for VMs is agentless and uses cloud APIs.

-- Secrets scanning captures disk snapshots and analyses them, with no impact on VM performance.
+- Step 1: Secrets scanning captures disk snapshots and analyses them, with no impact on VM performance.
- - After the Microsoft secrets scanning engine collects secrets metadata from disk, it sends them to Defender for Cloud.
+- Step 2: After the Microsoft secrets scanning engine collects secrets metadata from disk, it sends them to Defender for Cloud.
-- The secrets scanning engine verifies whether SSH private keys can be used to move laterally in your network.
+- Step 3: The secrets scanning engine verifies whether SSH private keys can be used to move laterally in your network.
     - SSH keys that aren’t successfully verified are categorized as unverified on the Defender for Cloud Recommendations page.
     - Directories recognized as containing test-related content are excluded from scanning.

 ## Related content